bensonji5482/sep10_pokemon_cyoa/adventure/turtwig.md

 # Your Pokemon is Turtwig

-You picked the grass type Turtwig as your pokemon.
+You picked the grass type, Turtwig as your pokemon.
 What do you want to do next?

 [Go Explore a Cave](cave.md)